Links on Android Authority may earn us a commission. Learn more.

 The Alexa-powered Echo Show lineup is a popular choice for smart displays, largely because of the marketing clout Amazon brings to the table, but also because of legitimately useful features such as watching security cameras or streaming entertainment services like Netflix.
 But can Alexa play YouTube for you?

-Alexa displays don't have a native YouTube app, which limits functionality, but there is a workaround.
-You can watch YouTube on an Echo Show using Amazon's Silk browser.
+Except for the Echo Show 15, most Alexa displays don't have a native YouTube app.
+But there is a workaround — you can watch YouTube on any Echo Show using Amazon's Silk browser.
 If you ask Alexa to play a specific video, it will show web links you can tap to open.

 JUMP TO KEY QUESTIONS